MistyCommunity/Documentation/src/content/onboarding/get-started/setting-up-misty.md

 1. Undo the two small bolts that attach the plastic logo plate to the front of Misty's chest.
 Remove the plate and set it and the bolts aside. ![removing the logo plate](../../../assets/images/faceplate_removal.jpg)
 2. Find the two plastic side panels that shipped with your robot, underneath Misty in the packaging. ![loose side panels](../../../assets/images/side_panels_loose.jpg)
 3. Align the slots and gently attach each panel to one of Misty's sides. ![attaching side panels](../../../assets/images/side_panel_replacing.jpg) Each panel should easily drop into the slots as shown. ![panel after being attached](../../../assets/images/panel_on.jpg)
-4. Once both side panels are attached, reattach Misty's logo plate.
+4. Once both side panels are attached, reattach Misty's logo plate, gently hand-tightening the bolts.

 ## Connecting the Occipital Structure Core Depth Sensor